MEDIATION-ocean/.github/profile/README.md

 [The project description](https://oceansconnectes.org/mediation-un-jumeau-numerique-robuste-et-efficace-de-locean/) and [general information about the Océan et Climat program](https://www.ocean-climat.fr/) are available on their respective webpages.

 ## What is available

-The [tools](https://github.com/MEDIATION-ocean/MEDIATION-catalog/blob/main/MEDIATION-tools/), [simulations](https://github.com/MEDIATION-ocean/MEDIATION-catalog/blob/main/MEDIATION-simulations/) and [observations](https://github.com/MEDIATION-ocean/MEDIATION-catalog/blob/main/MEDIATION-observations) are either available by direct download on this repository, or by a hyperlink / access path.
-You can see [on the MEDIATION catalog](https://github.com/MEDIATION-ocean/MEDIATION-catalog/) a detailed list of the data that are available so far.
+The [tools](https://github.com/MEDIATION-ocean/MEDIATION-catalog/blob/main/README.md#mediation-tools), [simulations](https://github.com/MEDIATION-ocean/MEDIATION-catalog/blob/main/README.md#mediation-simulations) and [observations](https://github.com/MEDIATION-ocean/MEDIATION-catalog/blob/main/README.md#mediation-observations) are listed and detailed [on the MEDIATION catalog](https://github.com/MEDIATION-ocean/MEDIATION-catalog/).
+They are either available by direct download on this repository, or by a hyperlink / access path.